 If you have concerns regarding your child's development or academic progress, then please initially speak to your child's class teacher.
 If necessary, they will then discuss your concerns with Miss Cross, our SENDCo.
-Where a pupil's needs are persistent, the class teacher will complete an emerging concerns form and arrange to meet with the SENDCo.
-At this meeting the requirement for additional fine-tuned assessments will be ascertained and a progress plan may be put in place.
+Where a pupil's needs are persistent, the class teacher will complete an emerging concerns form and arrange to meet with the ascertained and a progress plan may be put in place.
 Parents may be invited to attend this meeting and share their perspective.
 Where appropriate, the child's views will be sought.
 If, as a result of this process, it is clear that different and additional provision is required to meet the child's needs, the child will then be placed on the school SEN record at 'School SEN Support'.